FATF Blacklists and Grey Lists

 Democratic People's Republic of Korea (DPRK)

-The FATF warns about the failure of the Democratic People's Republic of Korea (DPRK) and its concerns about them, which has remained unchanged since February 2020, to address its crucial shortcomings in its AML/CFT regime.
+The FATF warns about the failure of the Democratic People's Republic of Korea (DPRK) and its concerns about them, which have remained unchanged since February 2020, to address its crucial shortcomings in its AML/CFT regime.
 These pose serious threats to the international financial system.
-FATF demands that DPRK to establish an effective AML/CFT regime.
+FATF demands that the DPRK establish an effective AML/CFT regime.
 In addition, the FATF has expressed its concerns about the danger of North Korea's informal activities and financing of weapons of mass destruction.
 The FATF renewed the warning of 25 February 2011, reaffirming its members and all jurisdictions to pay special attention to their economic connections with the DPRK, those related with the country.

 Iran

-Although, in 2016, Iran agreed to meet FATF's standards, but failed to complete the action plan by January 2018.
+Although in 2016, Iran agreed to meet FATF's standards, it failed to complete the action plan by January 2018.
 Due to Iran's failure to enact the Palermo and Terrorist Financing Conventions in line with the FATF Standards, the FATF fully lifts the suspension of counter-measures and calls on its members and urges all jurisdictions to apply effective counter-measures.
 The FATF also urged its members to require increased supervisory examination for branches and subsidiaries of financial institutions based in Iran, introduce enhanced reporting mechanisms for financial transactions, and require increased external audit requirements for financial groups with respect to any of their branches and subsidiaries located in Iran.

-Iran is still on the FATF statement on [High Risk Jurisdictions Subject to a Call for Action] until the full Action Plan has been completed.
-The FATF will remain concerned with the terrorist financing risk emanating from Iran and the threat it poses to the international financial system until Iran implements the measures required to address the deficiencies identified with respect to countering terrorism-financing in the Action Plan.
+Iran is still on the FATF statement on [High-Risk Jurisdictions Subject to a Call for Action] until the full Action Plan has been completed.
+The FATF will remain concerned with the terrorist financing risk emanating from Iran and the threat it poses to the international financial system until Iran implements the measures required to address the deficiencies identified with respect to countering terrorism financing in the Action Plan.
 If Iran ratifies the Palermo and Terrorist Financing Conventions regarding the FATF standards, the FATF will decide on the next steps, including whether to suspend countermeasures.

-What is FATF Grey Lists?
+What are FATF Grey Lists?

 The Judicial Powers Under Increased Monitoring program is an initiative in collaboration with the FATF to address strategic deficiencies in member countries' regimes against money laundering and terrorist financing.